camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/aws-eventbridge-webhook.md

 ## Activate the AWS EventBridge Connector by deploying your diagram

-Once you click the Deploy button, your AWS EventBridge Webhook Connector will be activated and ready to receive events.
+Once you click **Deploy**, your AWS EventBridge Webhook Connector will be activated and ready to receive events.

 The URLs of the exposed AWS EventBridge Webhooks adhere to the following pattern: